zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 In order to sample participating media, we must be able to solve the optical depth equation for distance.
 If you only have a single analytically-defined volume, sampling it is (usually) trivial.
 However, once you have several heterogeneous overlapping volumes, you start running into issues.
 While optical depth is additive, the sampled distance is not.
 So, what do we do?

  If we can't solve the equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method).
 Recall that this method requires being able to make an initial guess, evaluate the function, and take its derivative.
 Our function is the total optical depth.
 We can make an initial guess by assuming that the combined medium is uniform (or, under certain assumptions, rect-exponential).
-And since we know that the derivative of optical depth is just the attenuation coefficient \\(\tilde{\mu}_t\\) (see Equation 17), so we have all the pieces we need.
+And since we know that the derivative of optical depth is just the attenuation coefficient \\(\mu_t\\) (see Equation 17), so we have all the pieces we need.

 This method is very general and works for arbitrary [continuous density distributions](https://mcnp.lanl.gov/pdf_files/la-ur-02-6530.pdf).